 Encouraged by the results of 1984, three “real” 959s made their first appearance in the Dakar’s Sahara desert in 1985, now fully equipped with Porsche’s high technology arsenal.
 However, it was a year to forget; two 959s were involved in accidents, while the third suffered from a broken oil pipe.
 Despite the lack of success, Porsche decided to return for the 1986 event with enhanced preparations.
-They again fielded three 959s, but the boost was lowered to cope with Africa’s low octane fuel, which saw the power decrease to 390 BHP.
+They again fielded three 959s, but the turbo boost was lowered to cope with Africa’s low octane fuel, which saw the power decrease to 390 BHP.
 It was to be Porsche’s year as the three cars finished first, second, and sixth.

 Porsche was obviously satisfied and decided to continue developing a second racing derivative of the 959.
 Officially known as the 961, it was directly aimed at circuit racing while sharing a close visual and technical resemblance to the 959.
 The 961 was a widebody circuit racer destined to compete in Porsche’s home away from home; Le Mans.
-The 961’s engine was further tweaked to produce a hefty 640 BHP and the car became the first 4WD car to race at Le Mans in 1986.
+The 961’s engine was further tweaked to produce a hefty 640 BHP and the car became the first four-wheel drive car to race at Le Mans in 1986.

 Porsche had thus proven the potential of the 959/961 both for rallying and for racing.
 However, by then, news of the Group B ban were made official and this would ultimately put a premature end to any further motorsport ambitions for the 959/961.

 After much production delays, the first 959 road cars were finally shipped out in 1987.
 However, some purists considered them far too civil to be considered a real road / race car hybrid.
 As such, a final version of the car was developed late in 1987: the 959 “Sport” (959S).
-It was an extensively lightened version of the “standard” or “Komfort” model by stripping luxury items like electric windows, leather power seats, rear seats, air-conditioning, as well as removing the adjustable ride height control.
+It was an extensively lightened version of the “standard” or “Komfort” model by stripping luxury items like electric windows, leather power seats, rear seats, air-conditioning, as well as removing the adjustable ride height control suspension.
 A total of 100 kg was hence shaved off the weight of the original 959.
 There was also an optional 530 BHP upgrade offered with the “Sport” model.
 These cars can be quickly visually differentiated from the “Komfort” model by their lack of a passenger side mirror:

-In an ingenious attempt to make the 959 available for its dedicated American customers, Porsche developed a second version of the “Sport” model (also known as the “Sport II”) – fitted with a roll cage and stripped of its adjustable dampers it was marketed as a pure racing car.
+In an ingenious attempt to make the 959 available for its dedicated American customers, Porsche developed a second version of the “Sport” model (also known as the “Sport II”) – fitted with a roll cage and stripped of its adjustable dampers and was marketed as a pure racing car.
 This meant that the strict US emissions (EPA) and safety standards should in theory not apply.
 However, the American officials saw through the ploy and sent the first batch of seven cars back to Germany.

 At the time of its launch, the 959 held the record as the fastest production car with a top speed of 197 mph / 317 kph until it was beaten shortly thereafter by its future arch rival: the Ferrari F40 (201 mph / 324 kph).
 The duo is credited with the “supercar renaissance” – a trend that continues to this day.
-While the F40 proved to be a financial success for Ferrari, Porsche actually lost money on each 959 sale due to its very high technology design, lower production volume, and sheer project cost.
+While the F40 proved to be a financial success for Ferrari, Porsche actually lost money on each 959 sale due to its very high technology, road and race design, lower production volume, and sheer project cost.

 ROAD CAR SPECIFICATIONS

-|Class||Sports / Supercar||four wheel drive coupe|
+|Class||Sports / Supercar||four-wheel drive coupe|

 |Production||1986~1988 (337 units)||Assembly: Germany|